 Best Gourmet: Brooklyn Biltong Original Air Dried Beef

-There are zero sugars added to this meat, and it contains zero added or naturally occurring nitrates or nitrites.
+There are zero sugars added to this meat, and it contains zero nitrates or nitrites.
 This jerky is simply cured with salt, vinegar, air, and time.
 That’s it.

 Best Subscription Box: LOLJerky Beef Jerky of the Month Club